-Member Contributions: Section 22-26(a) Effective January 1, 2008, each member will contribute 8.325% of total compensation.
+Member Contributions: Section 22-26(a) Each member will contribute 8.325% of total compensation.
 Interest is currently credited at 3.0% on member contributions.

-City of Omaha Contributions Section 22-26(e) Effective January 1, 2008, the City will contribute an amount equal to 9.525% of each member's total compensation.
+City of Omaha Contributions Section 22-26(e) The City will contribute an amount equal to 9.525% of each member's total compensation.